 Soprano Sarah Tynan, all marcelled chic and crisp delivery, excels in her role debut as Partenope.
 Outstanding, too, is the rich mezzo of Patricia Bardon, in the primo uomo part of Arsace.
 Countertenor James Laing is engaging as silly ass Armindo, and there’s sterling support from Stephanie Windsor Lewis (as Arsace’s jilted lover Rosmira) and Matthew Durkan (as the foppish Ormonte).
 Rupert Charlesworth, replacing Robert Murray at short notice, contributes a turbo-charged performance as the interloping Emilio.
 Noted Handelian Christian Curnyn, who also conducted the original production, marshals the ENO orchestra with brio.

 It’s been bruited in some quarters that Partenope is subpar Handel, belonging at the back of the repertoire.
 That’s nonsense: it fairly bursts at the seams with unalloyed da capo bliss.
 (If you doubt me, sample Riccardo Minasi’s excellent 2015 recording, which at the time of writing was available here).

-Partenope continues the glorious series of Handel revivals at the Coliseum that began with Nicholas Hynter’s near-legendary Xerxes, now over 30 years old.
+Partenope continues the Coliseum’s glorious series of Handel revivals, launched almost 30 years ago by Nicholas Hynter’s near-legendary production of Xerxes.
 ENO should now dust off Agrippina, Rodelinda, Ariodante, Alicina and Semele – the lot.
-If the payoff is a run of semi-staged adaptations of ‘Carousel’ with Katherine Jenkins and Alfie Boe, then I, for one, say: Bring it on!
+If the payoff is a run of semi-staged adaptations of ‘Carousel’ with Katherine Jenkins and Alfie Boe, then I, for one, say: bring it on!